ReGround: Improving Textual and Spatial Grounding at No Cost: GLIGEN and Description Omission

 \subsection{Gated Self-Attention}

-Li \textit{et al.}\cite{li2023gligen} propose a plug-in spatial grounding module, named \textit{gated self-attention}, which adopts the gated attention mechanism\cite{alayrac2022flamingo} to equip a pretrained T2I diffusion model~\cite{rombach2022high} with the spatial grounding ability (Fig.~\ref{fig:pipeline_image}-(b)).
-Given a set of bounding boxes in the image space and text labels for each of them, let $b_i$ be the $xy$-coordinates of the $i$-th bounding box's top-left and bottom-right corners, and $p_i$ be the corresponding text label.
+Li \textit{et al.}\cite{li2023gligen} propose a plug-in spatial grounding module, named \textit{gated self-attention}, which adopts the gated attention mechanism\cite{alayrac2022flamingo} to equip a pretrained T2I diffusion model~\cite{rombach2022high} with spatial grounding capabilities (Fig.~\ref{fig:pipeline_image}-(b)).
+Given a set of bounding boxes and text labels for each of them, let $b_i$ be the $xy$-coordinates of the $i$-th bounding box's top-left and bottom-right corners, and $p_i$ be the corresponding text label.
 Then, the $i$-th grounding token is defined as $g_i := \mathcal{G} \left(\mathcal{T}\left(p_i\right), \mathcal{F} \left(b_i\right)\right)$, where $\mathcal{T} (\cdot)$ is a pretrained text encoder~\cite{radford2021clip,ilharco2021openclip}, $\mathcal{F} (\cdot)$ is the Fourier embedding~\cite{mildenhall2020nerf,tancik2020fourfeat} and $\mathcal{G} (\cdot, \cdot)$ is a shallow MLP network that concatenates the two given embeddings, respectively.
-Given a set of grounding tokens $\{ g_i \}$, gated self-attention learns the self-attention among the unified feature set $(f_1, ..., f_{N_l}, g_1,..., g_M)$ where $\{ f_i \}$ is the set of intermediate visual features in the $l$-th layer of U-Net, and $M$ is the number of bounding boxes. \\
+Given a set of grounding tokens $\{ g_i \}$, gated self-attention learns the self-attention among the unified feature set $(f_1, ..., f_{N_l}, g_1,..., g_M)$ where $\{ f_i \}$ is the set of intermediate visual features in the $l$-th layer of U-Net, and $M$ is the number of bounding boxes.

-As shown in Fig.~\ref{fig:pipeline_image}-(b), gated self-attention receives the output of the self-attention as its input and forwards the output feature to the cross-attention module.
+As shown in Fig.~\ref{fig:pipeline_image}-(b), gated self-attention receives the output of the self-attention along with the residual features as its input and forwards the output features to the cross-attention module.
 By incorporating gated self-attention into each layer of the U-Net, the model enables the placement of the entity specified in the text label $p_i$ at the location indicated by the bounding box $b_i$.
 Note that the integration of gated self-attention does not require training the network from scratch or fine-tuning it, but can be accomplished simply by training the gated self-attention parameters while keeping all other parameters in the backbone model frozen.

 Alg.~\ref{alg:gligen_pseudocode} shows the pseudocode of the U-Net forward-pass including the plug-in of gated self-attention in line 6.
 Note that $\beta_t$ is set to 1 for GLIGEN.
 If $\beta_t = 0$, the algorithm is identical to that of LDM~\cite{rombach2022high}.